BioImage-Archive/bia-integrator/bia-ingest/README.md

 biaingest representations create S-BIAD1348 a9125402-5e47-4afd-9abf-7393448acd07 e1c99f04-549d-4952-ba88-c921c707f01d f26e27e4-90ce-42b4-91ae-503dafed8b70
 ```

-By default this creates 3 image representations (but not the actual images) for each of the file references and stores them in the api (use `--persistence-mode disk` to store them to disk):
+By default this creates 3 image representations (but not the actual images) for each of the file references and stores them in the api (use `--persistence-mode api` to store them using the API):
 1. UPLOADED_BY_SUBMITTER
 2. INTERACTIVE_DISPLAY (ome_zarr)
 3. THUMBNAIL